Northern Lights in France as a G4 solar storm reaches Brittany

 Why the Sky Blazes, Without Fire or Smoke

 An aurora is not a flame.
 It’s a collision.
-The Sun sometimes shoots a cloud of plasma and magnetic field during peaks of solar activity: the CME.
-When that cloud reaches Earth, it disturbs the magnetosphere, the magnetic shield that deflects some particles.
+The Sun sometimes ejects, during peaks of solar activity, a cloud of plasma and magnetic field: the CME.
+When that cloud reaches Earth, it disrupts the magnetosphere, the magnetic shield that diverts some particles.

 A fraction of those particles is guided toward the polar regions along field lines.
 There, in the upper atmosphere, they excite oxygen and nitrogen atoms.
-Light is produced when those atoms return to their normal state.
-Green is most common.
+Light is born when those atoms return to their normal state.
+Green is the most common.
 However, red and pink appear under certain conditions.
-The shades depend on altitude, air density, and energy involved.
+The shades depend on altitude, air density and the energy involved.

-When the event is strong, the auroral oval widens: that “moving south” is what allows auroras to be seen from France on some nights.
-We then touch a modern paradox: what looks like a miracle to stargazers is a reminder to engineers.
+When the event is strong, the auroral oval widens: this “descending southward” is what allows, on some nights, auroras to be seen from France.
+We touch a modern paradox: what looks like a miracle to walkers is for engineers a reminder to stay vigilant.

-A G4 geomagnetic storm doesn’t necessarily mean outages, but it widens the range of possibilities.
-U.S. authorities mention potential disruptions to satellites.
-In addition, communications links could be affected.
-Some services dependent on timing and positioning, including GPS, are also concerned.
-In the background is the issue of power grids: during strong episodes, induced currents can complicate operations, especially at high latitudes.
+A G4 geomagnetic storm does not necessarily mean outages, but it widens the range of possibilities.
+U.S. authorities mention potential disruptions for satellites.
+In addition, communication links could be affected.
+Some services dependent on positioning and timing, including GPS, are also concerned.
+In the background, there is the issue of power grids: during strong episodes, induced currents can complicate operations, particularly at high latitudes.

-The same episode comes with another, less visible and more technical signal: a solar radiation storm rated S4 (severe) was reported on January 19.
+The same episode came with another, less visible and more technical signal: a solar radiation storm rated S4 (severe) was reported on January 19.
 The U.S. center notes that such a level is rare.
-Impacts mainly concern polar flights.
+Impacts concern first polar flights.
 Increased exposure for astronauts is also noted.
-Additionally, heightened risk for certain space systems must be considered.
+In addition, the heightened risk for some space systems must be considered.

 Beneath the green curtains, the beauty hides another story: the alerts, sensors, and operators who monitor space.